ttedeschi/AnalysisFacility/docs/tutorials/dask_interactive.md

 client = Client(<Dask scheduler address)
 ```

+> In alternative, you can drag and drop the Cluster block on the left panel into the notebook.
+That will create the cell above automatically with the correct values already compiled.

+## Using RDataframe

-you need to declare a distributed DataFrame, passing all the necessary information
+If you want to use DASK to distribute RDataFrame payloads, you need now to declare a distributed DataFrame, passing all the necessary information

 ```python
 import ROOT